Back to Blog

 5. Treatment Options (Key Advice): Treatment is customized and may include Bracing and Rest (for minor tears), Physiotherapy, ACL Reconstruction Surgery (for complete tears or high-demand patients), and Post-surgical rehabilitation.

-6. Overall Advice: It is crucial to get a proper diagnosis from an orthopaedic specialist early and not ignore knee instability to prevent long-term joint damage.
+6. Overall Advice: It is crucial to get a proper diagnosis from an orthopedic specialist early and not ignore knee instability to prevent long-term joint damage.

 About the Author